Linear-Quadratic Optimal Control in Maximal Coordinates: Introduction

-All of these systems consist of closed kinematic loops, but for the methods cited, they are nonetheless described in minimal (or reduced) coordinates.
-In addition, the control algorithms were mainly developed for these specific types of mechanical systems and not generalized to arbitrary structures and constraints.

-Since maximal coordinates have been mostly used for individual vehicles, control of constrained systems based on LQR in maximal coordinates has thus been mainly developed for such systems \cite{dayana_salim_pid_2014,lin_lqr_2016,gutierrez-giles_nonprehensile_2018,tunik_simplified_2018,chen_autonomous_2019}.
-Typical constraints occurring for such systems are, for example, nonholonomic constraints due to non-slipping wheels.

-LQR for systems with environmental contact, for example walking robots, has been performed by deriving linearizations on the constraint manifold resulting in a linear model without constraints \cite{mason_balancing_2016,savin_modification_2017}.

-Discrete-time LQR for systems with mechanical constraints has been proposed by \cite{johnson_structured_2015} and \cite{fan_structured_2015}.
-However, as mentioned before, the constraints are directly incorporated in the linear system and not explicitly retained.

-A different kind of constrained LQR is concerned with state and input constraints.
-There is a wide variety of approaches to derive LQR control laws for such scenarios \cite{scokaert_constrained_1998,mare_solution_2007,mancuso_solving_2011,nguyen_fast_2016,ferranti_constrained_2016,stathopoulos_solving_2017,laine_efficient_2019}, but these constraints are ``virtual.''
+The linear-quadratic regulator is a well-established control scheme for (locally) linear systems.
+However, LQR variants are typically used with minimal-coordinate representations and mechanical constraints are eliminated before deriving a controller \cite{mason_balancing_2016,savin_modification_2017,johnson_structured_2015}.
+There is also a wide variety of state- and input-constrained LQR control laws, for example \cite{scokaert_constrained_1998,mare_solution_2007,nguyen_fast_2016,ferranti_constrained_2016,laine_efficient_2019}, but these constraints are ``virtual.''
 As such, they can be physically violated, and part of the control task is to ensure constraint satisfaction by an appropriate choice of inputs.
-As described in Sec. \ref{sec:intro}, the nature of mechanical constraints treated in this paper is fundamentally different.
+As stated above, the nature of mechanical constraints and maximal-coordinate systems treated in this paper is fundamentally different.

+Maximal coordinates represent the six degrees of freedom of each body in an articulated structure and the connections between bodies are expressed by explicit joint constraints.
+Several methods have been developed to efficiently compute dynamics of systems described in maximal coordinates, for example \cite{baraff_linear-time_1996,brudigam_linear-time_2020}.
+A related approach for trajectory optimization can be found in \cite{knemeyer_minor_2020}.
+Control of systems described in maximal coordinates has been mainly developed for individual vehicles, such as underwater, land, or aerial vehicles \cite{yilin_zhao_kinematics_1992,mellinger_minimum_2011,peng_constrained_2019}.
+In contrast, control of articulated systems parameterized in maximal coordinates has found very little attention.
+Some ideas related to this concept can, however, be found in cooperative robotics, where several individual vehicles form a virtual articulated structure when performing a common task \cite{lewis_high_1997,deshpande_distributed_2011}.